 We bought a glass each for 2 euros and proceeded with the wine tasting.
 We’re not sure whether Fran read the program correctly as by 3:00 p.m. there was very little action on the barrel rolling course.
 But by 4 o’clock, everyone had finished their wine (except the 4 Aussies) and the event got underway.
 It consisted of teams of 2, rolling a big wine-barrel down the course.
 Initially, the casks were rolled on their edge for about 10 metres, then they were tipped onto their side and rolled up a plank and over a small log, down the other side, and then helter skelter in a straight line for a further 30 metres.
 There were 5 heats each of 3 teams, then a semi-final and a final.
 It was pretty funny because the barrels would not roll straight and the faster the teams tried to go, the more crooked the barrels would roll.
 There were continual cries of Garde la publique, Garde la publique from the MC as the barrels became lethal objects, careering off the course as the rollers struggled to keep them under control, falling over, leaping up and somehow managing to get to the finishing line.
 It was great fun watching the crowds scatter to avoid being crushed and everyone was laughing and shouting and having a good time.
 The winning team was presented with a huge bottle of wine, and the second and third placegetters also received prizes.
 Unfortunately our camera ran out of batteries and we didn’t capture any photos.
 Gina did, but we haven’t worked out how to upload them from her camera yet.

-We then had lunch at a nearby cafĂ© and drove about 15 km to Rocamadour.
-It is a tiny town but its claim to fame is the way it apparently clings to the side of cliff.
+its claim to fame is the way it apparently clings to the side of cliff.
 We were expecting hordes of tourists here but were pleasantly surprised to find relatively few people.
 The town itself is on the old pilgrim route to Santiago de Compostela in Spain.
 Its main building is the Chapelle Notre Dame (dating from about the 12th century) which sits at the top of the Grand Escalier (Big Staircase).
 Pilgrims used to undergo penance by climbing the 200 odd steps on their knees.
 We used our feet but our knees weren’t feeling too good either by the time we reached the top.
 We then continued up a zig-zag walkway, which had sculptured scenes of the stations-of-the-cross at each of the zigs.
 On the way home Karen misbehaved badly and we now have a serious breakdown in our relationship with her.

 Fran and Gina on the Grand Escalier